 Handling Comments#

-Comments are an important part of zoopyper
+Comments are an important part of zoopyper’s functionality.
+They allow

 access to discussions from Zooniverse’s Talk functionality, where volunteers